justinzhang/assessmentV1.1/README.md

 OVERVIEW

 The entire system is built in a flask framework which facilitates the python csv communication.
 The assessment.csv file is for the user to propagate their own index page based on the questions, name, weighted, and category filled.
-The indexmaker python file then groups the questions into categories and builds an html page, fully functional.
+The indexmaker python file then groups the questions into categories and builds an html page, fully functional, with tabs for each category, and questions organized in each category accordingly.

+The choices made are then added up, divided and put into a beautiful chartjs polar area chart (I am quite proud of this) with lables of category name and percent.

 Comments in code to guide users.

 HOW TO SET UP:
 1. Create file directory for assessment